- List by Barristers Seniority

 Patrick has an employment, procurement, public and commercial law practice.
 He is recommended for employment law in both Chambers & Partners and the Legal 500.
-The directories comment that he "knows his cases inside out"; is "a very strong junior"; has a "calm and persuasive demeanour that works wonders with judges", is "extremely fast-thinking", "an excellent cross-examiner" and a "confident and reliable" advocate.
+The directories comment that he "knows his cases inside out"; is "a very strong junior"; has a "calm and persuasive demeanour that works wonders with judges”; is "extremely fast-thinking”; is "an excellent cross-examiner”; and is a "confident and reliable" advocate.

 Patrick was appointed to the Attorney General’s ‘B’ panel of counsel in March 2014.

 He obtained a first class degree in Social and Political Sciences from Pembroke College, Cambridge University; and a distinction in the law conversion course at City University.

 Patrick practises in all areas of employment law.
 Much of his recent work has involved discrimination and whistleblowing claims in the financial services and health sectors; and injunction applications against former employees.

 Current and recent cases include: